-What is thermoplastic?
-Thermoplastic is an extremely malleable plastic material which can be melted, and remelted again, without breaking down the chemical structure.
+Thermoplastics are extremely malleable and can be melted, and re-melted, without breaking down the chemical structure.
 Thus, it can be collected for recycling.
-Thermoplastic has infinite methods of use – it is often used for housings in TV receivers, video cameras, mobile phones and computer screens, to name a few.
+Thermoplastic can be used for an infinite number of parts – often used for wear parts and machine components.

-We have exceptional experience working with thermoplastics and are happy to help you develop your products and give them new properties.
-Maybe you want them smaller, lighter and smoother?
-Or heat resistant?
-Feel free to contact us, and we will help you with everything from design to finished product.
+We have unbeatable experience in working with thermoplastics and are happy to help you develop your products and give them new properties.
+Maybe you want them smaller, lighter and more flexible?
+Heat resistant?

-Amorphous plastics are rigid and disorganized molecular chains.
-General properties include transparency, rigidity and low dimensional stability.
+Amorphous thermoplastics are rigid and disorganized molecular chains.
+General properties include transparency, rigidity, and low dimensional stability.
 Furthermore, they have no melting point but instead soften when heated.
-Amorphous plastics are usually less prone to shrinkage and have less tendency to warp than semi-crystalline plastics.
+Amorphous thermoplastics are usually less prone to shrinkage and have a lower tendency to warp than semi-crystalline thermoplastics.